JelleZijlstra/taxonomy/docs/person.md

   rules apply only to Dutch people from the Netherlands; in Belgium these _tussenvoegsels_ are simply treated as part of the family name without special treatment.
+- _english_: English names allow suffixes like "Jr.", "III".
+- _english_peer_: For English peers, the suffix is the noble title (e.g., "3rd Earl of Cranbrook").
+- _french_: Nothing too special, but the conventions around particles (e.g., in "de Blainville") need further study.
+- _german_: German names may use particles like "von".
+- _hungarian_: Hungarian names conventionally put the family name first.
+- _italian_: Nothing too special.
+- _portuguese_: I need to understand Portuguese naming conventions better, but Brazilian people sometimes seem to have a lot of names and it is not always clear which ones are family names.
 - _spanish_: Spanish-speaking people have two family names, one deriving from the father's name and the other from the mother's.
 In practice the second family name is often omitted or abbreviated (e.g., "Albuja-V.").
 There is also variation in whether the two names are written as separate words or joined with a hyphen.
 My preference is to join them with a hyphen (e.g., [Elvira Martín-Suárez](/h/44465)), unless a different spelling is consistently used for this person.
-- _german_: German names may use particles like "von".
-- _hungarian_: Hungarian names conventionally put the family name first.
+In some cases, the second family name is usually omitted; in that case, it may be placed in the _suffix_ field.
+  Some Spanish-speaking people have a particle like "de" before their family name.
+For some, like [Miguel de Cervantes](/h/71522), this particle is usually omitted when referring to the person by their family name ("Cervantes"); for others, like [Luis de la Torre](/h/73188), the particle is included when citing the family name ("de la Torre").
 - _turkish_: Turkish names are separated because forms of the letter I are capitalized
   differently: I ı forms a separate pair from İ i.
 - _vietnamese_: Vietnamese names also write the family name first.
 Unlike most other